-Whitehorse Council’s indigenous gardening guide Indigenous Gardening in Whitehorse can be downloaded here (14MB).
+Whitehorse Council’s indigenous gardening guide Indigenous Gardening in Whitehorse (PDF) can be downloaded here (14MB).

 It’s an impressive resource for home gardeners – covering sustainable, indigenous gardening from scratch – the benefits, planting and maintenance techniques, garden design tips, a list of indigenous Whitehorse plants that may be purchased from Bungalook replete with glorious colour photographs of the plants and a list of weeds.

 Gardens for Wildlife

 The Gardens for Wildlife program is active in our municipality to support local residents setting an area aside in their gardens for local wildlife – the benefits including assisting bio-links and corridors.

 - Antonio Park – Mitcham Map: (Melway Map 49 C8)

 - Bellbird Dell – Vermont South Map: (Melway Map 62 J6)

 - Blackburn Creeklands – Blackburn Map: (Melway Map 47 H11)